 - Substitute any seeds you prefer.
 For example, flax seeds instead of hemp and sunflower seeds instead of pumpkin.

-If you tried these Dark Chocolate Raspberry Cereal Bars or any other recipe on my blog, please leave a 5-star rating and let me know how it went in the comments below.
+If you tried these Vegan Dark Chocolate Raspberry Granola Bars or any other recipe on my blog, please leave a 5-star rating and let me know how it went in the comments below.
 Thanks for visiting!

 Equipment